CViT: Continuous Vision Transformer for Operator Learning: Experiments

-In addition, here we perform extensive ablation studies on the hyper-parameters of CViT.
-The results are summarized in Figure \ref{fig: swe_ablation}.
-We observe that a smaller patch size typically leads to better accuracy, but at higher computational cost.
-Moreover, model performance is significantly influenced by the type of coordinate embeddings used in the CViT base field.
-In order to ablate this choice, we consider two additional approaches to constructing these embeddings: (a) a small MLP, and (b) random Fourier features \cite{tancik2020fourier}.
-Our experiments reveal that the proposed grid-based embedding achieves the best accuracy, outperforming other methods by up to an order of magnitude.
 We also investigate the impact of the resolution of the associated grid.
-Our findings suggest that best results are obtained when the grid resolution matches the highest resolution at which the model is evaluated.
-Additionally, the CViT model shows sensitivity to the hyper-parameter $\epsilon$ used for computing interpolated features; too small $\epsilon$ values can degrade predictive accuracy.
-Finally, while we observe minor improvements by increasing the latent dimension of grid features, or the number of base field attention heads, the overall model performance remains robust to variations in these hyper-parameters; see Appendix Figure \ref{fig:swe_ablation_appendix}.
+Figure \ref{fig: swe_ablation} (c) reveals that the best results are obtained when the grid resolution matches the highest resolution at which the model is evaluated.
+As another direct empirical evidence of theoretical results in Appendix \ref{sec:theory}, Figure \ref{fig: swe_ablation}(d) shows the CViT model's sensitivity to the hyper-parameter $\beta$ used for computing interpolated features; too small $\beta$ values can degrade predictive accuracy.
+Finally, in Appendix Figure \ref{fig:swe_ablation_appendix}, we observe minor improvements by increasing the latent dimension of grid features, or the number of decoder attention heads.
+Hence the overall model performance remains robust to variations in these hyper-parameters.

+Taken together, these findings not only justify our design choices for CViT but also provide general insights for the development of neural operators.
+They suggest that future research in this field should pay close attention to the interplay between spatio-temporal tokenization, coordinate representation, and the inherent multi-scale nature of physical systems.
+Such considerations could lead to even more effective architectures for a wide range of scientific machine learning tasks.